What you'll find on this page

-Deciding on surgery is difficult for parents, especially when children are young.
-You worry if the procedure will go well.
-Afterwards, you're concerned your child may be in pain or discomfort.
+Deciding on surgery can be difficult for parents, especially when children are young.
+Parents may worry about the procedure going well, or that their child might be in discomfort afterwards.

-It's normal to feel anxious, but you're not alone.
+It’s normal to feel anxious, but they're not alone.

 Surgeons have performed bone conduction procedures for more than 40 years.

-Understanding what to expect after surgery and how to care for your child will help you manage your own feelings as well as theirs.
+Understanding what to expect after surgery and how to care for the child will help parents manage their own feelings as well as the child's.

-Your child will likely have a bandage after surgery for a day or two.
-You will be given instructions on how to care for the implant site after the bandage is removed.
+A child will likely have a bandage after surgery for a day or two.
+Parents will get instructions on how to care for the implant site after the bandage is removed.

-It's important to follow your doctor's instructions regarding rest and recovery during this time.
+It's important to follow hearing health professional's instructions regarding rest and recovery during this time.

-How to care for your child after bone conduction implant surgery
+How to care for a child after bone conduction implant surgery

 This post-surgery period is a time for rest.

-Here are some tips to help your child get better.
+Here are some tips to help a child get better.

-- Follow your doctor's instructions and make sure your child takes medication exactly as directed.
+- Parents should follow their doctor’s instructions and make sure their child takes medication exactly as directed.

-- Your child may want to spend the first few days in bed.
+- Their child may want to spend the first few days in bed.

 - Encourage quiet indoor play for the first few days.

-- Your child will have a bandage over their incision.
-Your doctor will let you know when you can remove the bandage.
+- The child will have a bandage over their incision.
+Their doctor will let them know when they can remove the bandage.

 How long does it take to recover?

-Most children can go back to school or daycare one week after surgery.
-However, it's usually best they don't take part in sports for three to four weeks afterwards.
+Most children can go back to school or child care one week after surgery.
+However, it’s usually best they don't take part in sports for three to four weeks afterwards.

-Talk to your doctor about how much activity is safe for your child.
+Parents are advised to talk to their doctor about how much activity is safe for their child.